 Villa Erba and Villa d’Este – Cernobbio

 Villa d’Erba directly overlooks Lake Como.
-Now home to the museum of the Rooms of Luchino Visconti, an important Italian film director, it is surrounded by an immense park and can be rented for events and weddings.
+It is now home to the Museum of the Rooms of Luchino Visconti, an important Italian film director, and is surrounded by an immense park and can be rented for events and weddings.

 Villa d’Este, after a glorious past, is now home to a luxury hotel.
 A five-star resort with a splendid view of Lake Como.
 An arrivals area that turns back the clock with its pageantry.